Greg Interviews Cynosure (2019)

-The final two of the five guitars created by Oliver Andrew aka Cynosure for 2019's RAM gallery have been inspired by one of Bloodstock's festival partners Hobgoblin.
+The second of no less than five guitars created by Oliver Andrew aka Cynosure for 2019's RAM gallery has been inspired by Friday headliners Sabaton.